thewoodfish/samaritandb-contract-proto1/README.md

 The contract includes a set of unit tests to ensure that its functions work as expected.
 The tests cover account creation, subscription flow, adding/removing node addresses and managing user data access control.

+## Database

+For an in-depth analysis of when and how the contract functions are invoked during database operations, please refer to the complete database code available [here](https://github.com/algorealmInc/SamaritanDB).

 ## License

 This contract is released under the [Apache License 2.0](LICENSE).
 Feel free to use and modify it in your projects.